arijitchabri/Django_Tutor/README.md

         ```
         .\env\Scripts\activate
         ```

 4. Download required packages in the environment
     - django
     - pillow (for handling image files) etc.

 5. Create the Django project and the app
     ```
     django-admin startproject djnago_tutor .
     django-admin startapp example_app
     ```
+   **The dot at the last denotes that the django project will not create any other directory.
+   And it will use the current directory for project creation.**

 6. Start the project
     ```